AkhileshGhatate5/dvdrental-analytics/README.md

 5. **How are rentals distributed across film categories?**
    Shows the rental volume of film categories to understand customer preferences and category popularity.

+6. How does average rental duration compare with the allowed duration?
+Compares actual rental duration with the allowed period to identify late returns.

+7. Which actors appear in the most rented films?
+Identifies the most frequently featured actors based on the rental popularity of their films.

+8. How has revenue changed over time?
+Tracks monthly revenue trends to reveal changes and patterns over time.

+9. Which film ratings drive the most rentals?
+Compares rental volume across film ratings to identify the ratings most preferred by customers.

+10. Which cities generate the highest rental revenue?
+Compares rental revenue across cities to identify the strongest-performing locations.

+11. Which customers have the highest number of late returns?
+Identifies customers with the most late returns to highlight recurring late-rental patterns.

 ## Project Structure